The Internal Revenue Service recently announced that the upcoming federal income tax filing deadline is moved from April 15 to July 15, 2020.

 Now state government officials across the U.S. are taking action to delay their tax filing deadlines in order to sync up with the extended federal deadline, which will help avoid taxpayer confusion and also increase household and small business liquidity at time of economic uncertainty.

-The 25 states shaded green on the above map have moved their filing deadline to the same as the new federal deadline of July 15.
-The six states colored yellow have delayed their filing deadlines but, to an extended date that is different than the new federal deadline of July 15.
-The extended dates for those six states are:
+The states shaded green on the above map have moved their filing deadline to the same as the new federal deadline of July 15.
+The five states colored yellow have delayed their filing deadlines but, to an extended date that is different than the new federal deadline of July 15.
+The extended dates for those five states are: